-- By train: Departures every hour from Oslo Airport Gardermoen to Hamar with the Norwegian State Railways (NSB).
-Approximate time: 1 hour.
+- By train: Departures every hour from Oslo Airport Gardermoen to Hamar with Vy (formerly Norwegian Railways).
+Approximate time: 1 hour (northbound direction).
 Tickets can be bought online, at the station (ticket window or ticket vending machines available 24 hours a day), and onboard the train (extra fee NOK 40).
-For further information see https://www.nsb.no/en/.
+For further information see https://www.vy.no/en

 Information about public transport in the Hamar region can be found at http://hedmark-trafikk.no/ (in Norwegian only).

 One of the recreational areas consists of Hedmarksmuseet “ The Hedmark museum“, located on Domkirkeodden, an important historical landmark in Hamar.
 The museum is one of Norway’s largest medieval museums, providing an insight into our history from the Viking era, through the Middle Ages and up until today.
 The institution is a combined medieval, ethnological and archaeological museum, and has received architectural prizes for its approach to conservation and exhibition.
 The glass structure covering the medieval cathedral ruins is the main attraction, designed by the famous architect Kjell Lund.
 The open air museum by Mjøsa comprises over 60 antique buildings from the Hedmark villages.
 Permanent exhibitions are available in Storhamarlåven from the 1700s, converted to a museum by architect Sverre Fehn.
 Guided tours of the country’s largest ecological herb garden are also available.